entice/entice/milestones.md

 - [x] entity death in vitals module and propagated event
 - [x] propagate the death / resurrection of an entity to the client
+- [x] resurrection of an entity via rezz signet
 - [x] health regen/degen in vitals

 ### Milestone 11 `DONE`